K2/Reloc/README.md

 is in place to contact the server.

 ## TODO
 I'm done with this code for a while.
-I attached an exmaple report from WinMerge from a binary dumped with Volatility then block hashed to 512 bytes sizes with Tiger 192 (the same as BlockWatch currently uses :).
+I attached an example report from WinMerge from a binary dumped with Volatility then block hashed to 512 bytes sizes with Tiger 192 (the same as BlockWatch currently uses :).

-As you can see Reloc enabled the dumped binary to match almost exactally.
+As you can see Reloc enabled the dumped binary to match almost exactly.

-Compare the differnce [without using Reloc](without-Reloc.htm) and [using Reloc](with-Reloc.htm).
+Compare the difference [without using Reloc](without-Reloc.htm) and [using Reloc](with-Reloc.htm).

 ### Quick note to dumper writers
-If your using Reloc make sure you validate precisely the sections so your not accidentially missing code due to alignment/code caves.
+If your using Reloc make sure you validate precisely the sections so your not accidentally missing code due to alignment/code caves.